Target Shooting on the Mt. Hood National Forest

 There are certain areas of the forest where target shooting is not allowed:

-When target shooting is done in the right way, it poses little threat to people’s safety or natural resources.
-However, careless, unsafe shooting can cause great resource damage and pose serious threats to human life: both to forest staff and visitors.
-In addition, trash associated with target shooting has reached epidemic levels on the Mt Hood National Forest.
+When target shooting is done in the right way, it poses little threat to people’s safety or to natural resources.
+However, careless, unsafe shooting can cause great resource damage and pose serious threats to human life – both to forest staff and visitors.
+In addition, trash associated with target shooting has reached extremely high levels on the Mt.
+Hood National Forest.

-Dumpstoppers, an organization dedicated to cleaning up public lands, reported that it removed an average of the following from public lands annually:
+Dump Stoppers, an organization based in Clackamas County that's dedicated to cleaning up public lands, reported that it removed an average of the following from public lands annually:

 - 75,180 lbs. of solid waste